 What is radiotherapy?

-to a specific area of the body.
-Each beam is called a radiotherapy "field".
+Radiotherapy is the treatment of cancer (malignant disease) using exact, carefully measured doses of radiation.
+Usually, several beams of radiation are carefully and accurately directed to a specific area of the body.
+Each beam is called a radiotherapy “field”.

-where the highest dose of radiotherapy is given.
+The point at which all the beams (fields) meet is where the highest dose of radiotherapy is given.
 You will hear the radiographers and doctors talk about fields.

 Radiotherapy is painless and is similar to having an x-ray picture taken.
-A similar radiation is used, but in radiotherapy
+A similar radiation is used, but in radiotherapy it is more penetrating.

 Radiotherapy may be used for:

 Radiotherapy works because tumour cells are more sensitive than normal cells, and so are damaged by the radiation.
 The normal healthy cells are also damaged, and this is what causes side effects , but they are able to repair and heal themselves.